SumoLogic/sumologic-documentation/blog-csoar/2024-01-03-application-update.md

 * Playbooks: UserChoice nodes can be handled now from Slack workspace: [documentation](https://help.sumologic.com/docs/cloud-soar/cloud-soar-delivery-2/#configure-slack-for-cloud-soar---delivery-2).

 #### Cloud SOAR
-* New privilege "Api Admin": Enabling this role in Log Analytics Platform will allow user to handle incident operations without being involved directly as investigator.
+* New privilege "Api Admin": Enabling this privilege in Log Analytics Platform will allow user to handle incident operations without being involved directly as investigator.

 ### Bug fixes
 * Fixed black screen when opening a Cloud SOAR or Automation Service URL with invalid session.